 - The paint to finish the product, the copper tubing that guides refrigerant, as well as the refrigerant itself, may come from different countries.

-While the country-of-origin claim may be there, in many ways it's only window dressing and largely irrelevant these days.
-It's unlikely that you'll find a major product that is made wholly in one country.
+While the country-of-origin claim may be there, in many ways it's only window dressing: it's unlikely that you'll find a major product that is made wholly in one country.
 If manufacturers were required to state where all the different parts were made, it would take up an extra couple of pages in a manual.

 Is one country's manufacturing better than another?

-CHOICE doesn't adhere to the belief that a product claiming to be made in one country is any better than one claiming another.
-This is because we see varying performance across a number of different brands, and reliability variances among them.
+CHOICE doesn't believe a product claiming to be made in one country is any better than one made in another.
+This is because we see varying performance across a number of different brands, and differences in reliability as well.